juhi30/repo1/README.md

   **to run a scenario**: from screenshotter/src/screenshots, run 'SCENARIO=1 node ../screenshotter.js' (SCENARIO can be set to 1 - 6 currently)

   **to start the React app**: from the screenshotter dir, run 'npm start'

+  ### Nuances and Gotchas

+  1. The classic assert/verify library is still available on the Nightwatch instance as two objects containing the same methods to perform assertions on elements:

+  .assert - when an assertion fails, the test ends, skipping all other assertions.
+  .verify - when an assertion fails, the test logs the failure and continues with other assertions.